 5. Let guests make purchases with self-service kiosks

 Make it easy for guests to purchase tickets on-site and free up your staff to find other ways to enhance the guest experience.
+Self-service kiosks can streamline the purchasing process, reducing wait times and improving customer satisfaction.

 Nobody wants to miss out on a great deal, right?
 A simple and cost-effective marketing idea is to use signage to promote sales using language that resonates with guests.

-7. Offer the latest payment methods
+7. Enhance sales by offering the latest payment methods

 To help sell those products and services onsite as quickly and efficiently as possible, keep up to date with the latest payments your members prefer using.